Keviannn/nvim/README.md

 # My Custom NeoVim Setup

-A personalized NeoVim configuration leveraging **LazyVim** and custom Lua functions for an optimized and efficient coding environment.
+A personalized NeoVim configuration that fuses **LazyVim** and custom configurations, keybindsand functions for an optimized and efficient coding environment.

 ---